Barny Cakes

-Barny is a brand of cakes, mainly distributed in the United Kingdom and Slovakia.
+Barny is a brand of cakes, mainly distributed in the United Kingdom.
 Mondelēz claimed it was its biggest biscuit category launch since Belvita in 2010.
 The product is distributed in over 40 countries.

-It is also marketed in Poland as "Lubisie", in Romania as "Barni", and in Hungary as "Dörmi".
+It is also marketed in Czech Republic as "Brumík", in Poland as "Lubisie", in Romania as "Barni", in France as "Ourson" and in Hungary as "Dörmi".

 Fillings

 Barny cakes have a range of four different fillings: